The Love I Lost

 "The Love I Lost" is a song by American R&B group Harold Melvin & the Blue Notes.
-Originally written as a ballad by Philly soul songwriters Kenny Gamble and Leon Huff, the song was transformed into a disco song and features drummer Earl Young.
+Group member Teddy Pendergrass sang lead vocals.
+Originally written as a ballad by Philly soul songwriters Kenny Gamble and Leon Huff, the song was transformed into a funk song and features drummer Earl Young.
 It was released from the Black & Blue album in late 1973 and sold more than a million copies.
-In the 21st century, the track has been the subject of extended re-edits by notable remixers Tom Moulton and Dimitri From Paris.
+It peaked at number seven on the US Billboard Hot 100 and number one on the Billboard Hot R&B chart.
+In the 21st century, the track has been the subject of extended re-edits by notable remixers Tom Moulton, Theo Parrish, and Dimitri From Paris.
+In 2022, Rolling Stone ranked "The Love I Lost" number 116 in their list of the "200 Greatest Dance Songs of All Time".

-Background
+Disco influence

 "The Love I Lost" is considered an early example of disco.

 The track was one of the transitional songs marking the emergence of disco from traditional rhythm and blues as a distinctive style of music.

+The 2024 PBS series Disco: Soundtrack of a Revolution explores the importance of "The Love I Lost" to the history of disco music.